“Ritual Technologies and Embodied Lineage in Janelle Monáe’s Dirty Computer”

 RESOURCES FOR ARTICLE:

-Daniel Oore, “Ritual Technologies and Embodied Lineage in Janelle Monáe’s Dirty Computer” contribution to federated project on “Janelle Monáe Emotion Picture Project,” w/: Carol Vernallis (Stanford), Gabriel Ellis (Stanford), Gabrielle Lochard (UC Berkley), Jonathan Leal (Stanford), Steve Shaviro (Wayne State), Maeve Sterbenz (Columbia), Max Suechting (Stanford); multiple parts accepted to Journal for the Society of American Music, 13, no. 2, May 2019, Cambridge University Press.
+Daniel Oore, “Ritual Technologies and Embodied Lineage in Janelle Monáe’s Dirty Computer” contribution to federated multi-perspectival colloquy on “Janelle Monáe Emotion Picture Project,” w/: Carol Vernallis (Stanford), Gabriel Ellis (Stanford), Gabrielle Lochard (UC Berkley), Jonathan Leal (Stanford), Steve Shaviro (Wayne State), Maeve Sterbenz (Columbia), Max Suechting (Stanford); multiple parts accepted to Journal for the Society of American Music, 13, no. 2, May 2019, Cambridge University Press.

 This article explores the ritual technologies found in “Dirty Computer” through the lineage of auditory and visual elements in its first two outputs: “Make Me Feel” and “Django Jane.”